-In 2017, 4 applications for the issue of a safety authorisation were received by the Authority.
-2 applications were for the renewal and the rest were for the first authorisation issue.
+In 2018, 1 applications for the issue of a safety authorisation were received by the Authority.
+The application was for the renewal of the authorisation.

 3.3.2 Main reasons for the issuing of a safety authorisation taking more than four months